my4ng/rvv_example_rs/README.md

 ## License

+All assembly files (`*.s`) are modified from the RISC-V Vector Extension document under the [Creative Commons Attribution 4.0 International License](https://github.com/riscv/riscv-v-spec/blob/master/LICENSE).

-All files except the `vec.S` assembly file (ported from the original example) are dual-licensed under Apache-2.0/MIT.
+All other files are dual-licensed under Apache-2.0/MIT.